 Contact a Miami Maritime Lawyer Today

-The cruise ship injury and wrongful death lawyers at Gerson and Schwartz, PA have handled these types of cases and understand the subtle nuances associated with maritime law that come into play with a claim against a cruise ship.
+The cruise ship injury and wrongful death lawyers at Gerson & Schwartz, PA have handled these types of cases and understand the subtle nuances associated with maritime law that come into play with a claim against a cruise ship.
 The firm’s Florida offices are located in the heart of Miami, Florida close to the port of Miami and Port Everglades in Fort Lauderdale.
 Contact us today for a free, confidential consultation.